cdktf/cdktf-provider-cloudflare/docs/hyperdriveConfig.csharp.md

 - *Type:* double

-When present, indicates the number of seconds cache may serve the response after it becomes stale.
+Specify the number of seconds the cache may serve a stale response.
+Omitted if set to the default (15).

-Not returned if set to default.
-(Default: 15)

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/hyperdrive_config#stale_while_revalidate HyperdriveConfig#stale_while_revalidate}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/hyperdrive_config#stale_while_revalidate HyperdriveConfig#stale_while_revalidate}

 ---